 “Old Reliable.”
 One of Trinity’s fleet vehicles helping CaMSA with its delivery.

-Mr. Glasgow briefly spoke on the hospital's needs, the work CaMSA and similar Trinity groups do, and the area the hospital serves.
-“When we get these donations, it makes a major impact, especially for our home visits."
+Mr. Glasgow briefly spoke on the hospital’s needs, the work CaMSA and similar Trinity groups do, and the area the hospital serves.
+“When we get these donations, it makes a major impact, especially for our home visits.”
 Mr. Glasgow explained that the social work department does regular follow-ups on its cases, and part of that will usually include dropping off care packages made up of CaMSA donations.
-In event of a surplus, the social work department at the hospital is also major distribution hub for charities around the island, making CaMSA's recipients a strategic benefit to a wide variety of people.
+In event of a surplus, the social work department at the hospital is also a major distribution hub for charities around the island, making CaMSA’s recipients a strategic benefit to a wide variety of people.

 This delivery was particularly poingant for CaMSA’s president, Sonia Stasyszyn.
 It took place only one day after her Fifth Term Clinician Ceremony was held on campus and it will be her last delivery leading the group.

 When asked about her involvement while packing to leave for her clinical rotations in Baltimore, Maryland, Stasyszyn, was still focused in her role.
 “I’m going to continue doing what I do on the island.
 I’ve already set donations in motion that will come in for Christmas.
-I’m continuing helping St. Vincent because it will always be a part of me.
+I’m continuing to help St. Vincent because it will always be a part of me.
 I will come back.”